 A motor vehicle accident involving a commercial truck or delivery vehicle often involves multiple parties whose conduct contributed to the incident.
 A vehicle that was improperly loaded may implicate a third-party logistics company.
 A truck with a mechanical failure may implicate the maintenance vendor responsible for that system.
 A fleet vehicle involved in a multi-vehicle collision may allow contribution claims against other negligent drivers or their employers.

-The "becoming aware" trigger in transportation cases
+The investigation window in transportation cases

-For non-contractual claims, the 60-day clock's starting point is when the defendant "becomes aware" that the proposed third-party defendant may be liable.
-In a transportation context, this awareness often tracks the accident investigation.
+For any third-party claim, the factual basis must be developed quickly.
+A transportation defendant who receives service should treat the accident investigation as a liability identification process from day one.
 Police reports may identify other vehicles or parties.
 Inspection reports may reveal the mechanical condition that contributed to the accident.
 Witness statements may point to a third-party loading contractor.

 Maintenance vendors and service agreements

-Fleet operators who rely on third-party maintenance vendors face a documentation challenge similar to the one facing construction contractors, though at smaller scale.
+Fleet operators who rely on third-party maintenance vendors face a documentation challenge similar to the one facing construction contractors, though typically at smaller scale.
 If a maintenance vendor's improper service contributed to an accident, the fleet operator needs to locate the service agreement, confirm that it contains indemnification language, verify the vendor's insurance coverage, and file a third-party complaint within 90 days of answering.

 Building a response protocol for fleet incidents